fpgadeveloper/fpga-drive-aximm-pcie/README.md

 ## Description

-This repo contains the example designs for the Opsero [FPGA Drive FMC Gen4] and Opsero [M.2 M-key Stack FMC] mated with several FPGA and MPSoC evaluation boards.
+This repository provides example designs for connecting NVMe SSDs and other M.2 M-key modules to various FPGA, MPSoC, and ACAP evaluation boards.
+These designs are compatible with both standalone and PetaLinux environments, and all scripts and code are provided for building these environments.
+The interface between the evaluation board and M.2 modules is facilitated by Opsero's [FPGA Drive FMC Gen4] and [M.2 M-key Stack FMC] mezzanine cards, either of which can be used with these designs.

 | FPGA Drive FMC Gen4 | M.2 M-key Stack FMC |
 |---------------------|---------------------|